-Just like the cargo area, you want to make sure that your dog is comfortable throughout each stage of the process, including transportation to the plane itself.
+Just like the cargo area, you want to make sure that your dog can fit comfortably throughout the process, including transportation to the plane itself.

 Do you have staff members specifically trained in handling pets as cargo?

 Some airlines, like Alaska have pet travel programs that include staff trained to work with animals.

-Do you take my dog out for potty/walk/food during a layover?
+Do you take my dog out for potty/walk/food and watering during a layover?

-Some airlines, like Lufthansa take pets to a special area (they’re kind of like a pet friendly hotel if dogs were humans) where they give them a break to go potty, have a bit of water, and food.
+Some airlines, like Lufthansa take pets to a special area (they’re kind of like a pet friendly hotel if dogs were humans) where they give them a break to go potty, have a bit of food and watering.